View all web browser and mobile devices available in our cloud-based test lab.

 What can be done to fix this?

 Modern testing frameworks and cloud-based solutions allow earlier testing in the SDLC.
-These allow for identification and resolution of nonfunctional testing defects.
-Without nonfunctional testing early in the cycle, these defects have the potential to delay release.
-Nonfunctional testing thus reduces costs, unnecessary effort, and risk.
+These allow for the identification and resolution of non-functional testing defects.
+Without non-functional testing early in the cycle, these defects have the potential to delay releases.
+Therefore, non-functional testing reduces costs, unnecessary effort, and risk.

 DevOps Chief Evangelist & Sr. Director at Perforce Software, Perfecto

 Eran Kinsbruner is a person overflowing with ideas and inspiration, beyond that, he makes them happen.
 He is a best-selling author, continuous-testing and DevOps thought-leader, patent-holding inventor (test exclusion automated mechanisms for mobile J2ME testing), international speaker, and blogger.

 With a background of over 20 years of experience in development and testing, Eran empowers clients to create products that their customers love, igniting real results for their companies.